-Independent limited assurance report on the UCB Integrated Annual Report 2018
+Independent limited assurance report on the UCB integrated report 2020

-This report has been prepared in accordance with the terms of our three year engagement contract dated 22 October 2018, whereby we have been engaged to issue an independent limited assurance report in connection with selected ESG data, marked with a Greek small letter beta (β), of the Integrated Annual Report as of and for the year ended 31 December 2018 (the “Report”).
+This report has been prepared in accordance with the terms of our three year engagement contract dated 22 October 2018, whereby we have been engaged to issue an independent limited assurance report in connection with selected ESG data, marked with a Greek small letter beta (ẞ), of the Integrated Report as of and for the year ended 31 December 2020 (the “Report”).

-The Board of Directors of UCB SA (“the Company”) is responsible for the preparation of the selected ESG indicators for the year 2018 marked with a Greek small letter beta (β) in the Integrated Annual Report of UCB and its subsidiaries and the declaration that its reporting meets the requirements of the Global Reporting Initiative (GRI) Standards – Core (the “Subject Matter Information”), in accordance with the criteria disclosed in the Report and with the recommendations of the GRI Standards (the “Criteria”).
+The Directors of UCB SA (“the Company”) are responsible for the preparation and presentation of the selected ESG indicators for the year 2020 marked with a Greek small letter beta (ẞ) in the Report of UCB and its subsidiaries and the declaration that its reporting meets the requirements of the Global Reporting Initiative (GRI) Standards – Core (the “Subject Matter Information”), in accordance with the criteria disclosed in the Report and with the recommendations of the GRI Standards (the “Criteria”).

 Our Independence and Quality Control

-Based on the procedures performed, as described in this Independent Limited Assurance Report, and the evidence obtained, nothing has come to our attention that causes us to believe that the selected ESG indicators for the year 2018 marked with a Greek small letter beta (β) in UCB’s Integrated Annual Report 2018, and UCB’s assertion that the report meets the requirement GRI Standards – Core, is not fairly stated, in all material respects, in accordance with the Criteria.
+Based on our limited assurance engagement, nothing has come to our attention that causes us to believe that the selected ESG indicators for the year 2020 marked with a Greek small letter beta (ẞ) in UCB’s Integrated Report 2020, and UCB’s assertion that the report meets the requirement GRI Standards – Core, do not comply, in all material respects, with the Criteria.

 Restriction on Use and Distribution of our Report

-Our assurance report has been made in accordance with the terms of our engagement contract.
-Our report is intended solely for the use of the Company, in connection with their Integrated Annual Report as of and for the year ended 31 December 2018 and should not be used for any other purpose.
+Our report is intended solely for the use of the Company, in connection with their Report as of and for the year ended 31 December 2020 and should not be used for any other purpose.
 We do not accept or assume and deny any liability or duty of care to any other party to whom this report may be shown or into whose hands it may come.